multitudes/multitudes/README.md

 ### Hi I am Laurent 👋

 In 2017 I moved to Berlin and started a new career in iOS development.
 I am available to hire, preferably remote at this time.
 Please have a look at my [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).

 My area of interest include:
-• Programming in Swift
+• Programming in Swift.
-• UIKit with both storyboards and programmatic UI
+• UIKit with both storyboards and programmatic UI.
-• Develop cross-platform native apps with SwiftUI
+• Develop cross-platform native apps with SwiftUI.

 📫 DM me on [Twitter](https://twitter.com/wrmultitudes).

 I love cycling 🚴 and good coffee ☕️🌱.

 If you can't get enough of me I collected some more links [here:](https://linktr.ee/LaurentBrusa)!
 <!--